xiv3r/Kali-Linux-Termux/README.md

-# <h1 align="center"> Nethunter Termux </h1>
+# <h1 align="center"> Kali Linux Termux </h1>

-<p align="center">NetHunter in Termux is a powerful tool for security professionals and enthusiasts.
+<p align="center">Kali Linux NetHunter on Termux is a powerful tool for security professionals and enthusiasts.
 It allows users to perform a variety of security assessments on their Android devices without rooting them.</p>

 <br></br>
 # Download Apps: